 Vikram S. Pandit Professor of Business; Chair of Management Division

 Adam Galinsky is currently the Vikram S. Pandit Professor of Business at the Columbia Business School at Columbia University.
 He received his Ph.D. from Princeton University and his B.A. from Harvard University.
 Professor Galinsky has published more than 150 scientific articles, chapters, and teaching cases in the fields of management and social psychology.
 In 2012, Professor Galinsky was selected as one of the World’s 50 Best B-School Professors by Poets and Quants.
 His research and teaching focus on leadership, power, negotiations, decision-making, diversity, and ethics.
 His research has received national and international recognition from the scientific community.
 He has taught Leadership in ECLA.

-Robert Heilbrunn Professor of Finance and Asset Management, and Director of the Heilbrunn Center for Graham and Dodd Investing
+Robert Heilbrunn Professor of Finance and Asset Management, Accounting; Director of the Heilbrunn Center for Graham and Dodd Investing

 Described by The New York Times as “a guru to Wall Street’s gurus,” Greenwald is an authority on value investing with additional expertise in productivity and the economics of information.
 He has been recognized for his outstanding teaching abilities and is the recipient of numerous awards, including the Columbia University Presidential Teaching Award, which honors the best of Columbia’s teachers for maintaining the University’s longstanding reputation for educational excellence.
 This is the third time he has taught classes in Strategy in the ECLA program.
 He gave the participants tips to control local markets first before thinking of global expansion.